Key takeaways:

 • Keeping provider profiles updated on third-party platforms like Healthgrades and Zocdoc is crucial, as ChatGPT is increasingly pulling individual provider names from these sources.

 Consumers are turning to AI-first search because it’s streamlined.
 The results are conversational, digestible and personalized, too.
 That’s just the right combination for general healthcare queries.
 So our marketing minds wondered, “How do healthcare brands appear in ChatGPT?”
-We conducted a test to find out.

 1. Compare healthcare-related results from Google search versus ChatGPT (GPT-4o).